QuantEcon/lecture-python-intro/sandpit/cagan_ree.md

-## A fiscal theory of the price level
+## A Fiscal Theory of the Price Level

 ### Introduction